Colorado mom Kelsey Berreth missing since Thanksgiving: A timeline of events

 The search for the flight instructor — the mother of a 1-year-old girl — has intensified in recent weeks.

-Investigators pleaded with Berreth's fiancé, Patrick Frazee, last week to sit down with them to further discuss what happened the day she vanished, as he was the "last person" to speak with her "face to face."
+Investigators pleaded with Berreth's fiancé, Patrick Frazee, to sit down with them to further discuss what happened the day she vanished, as he was the "last person" to speak with her "face to face."
 On Dec.
-21, Frazee was reportedly arrested in connection with the disappearance.
+21, Frazee was arrested in connection with the disappearance.

 CLICK HERE TO GET THE FOX NEWS APP